 But climate change is a global challenge that does not respect national borders.
 Emissions anywhere affect people everywhere.
 It is an issue that requires solutions that need to be coordinated at the international level and it requires international cooperation to help developing countries move toward a low-carbon economy.
-To address climate change, countries are working to adopt a global agreement in Paris this December.
+To address climate change, countries adopted the Paris Agreement.
+Learn more about it.

 Thanks to the Intergovernmental Panel on Climate Change we know: